How to figure out what is wrong with your telescope when the

 the mirror, then this means that we're interested in the dimensional

-change of a 1" thick piece of glass.
+change of a 1" thick piece of glass (the 1"-thick layer of the primary

 means that the 1" of glass underneath the optical surface shrinks